ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_certificate_management.md

 ### Certificate Signing Request Profile
-When requesting ACCC CA certificates, certificate signing requests will need to be provided, conforming to the following profile:
+When requesting the Register CA certificates, certificate signing requests will need to be provided, conforming to the following profile:

 CSR Field | Server | Client
 -----------|------------------------------------------|------------------------------